 03/ Selection criteria

-ARES selects beneficiaries of the DUO-Wallonia/Brussels Fellowship programme based on the following criteria:
+ARES selects beneficiaries of the ASEM DUO Wallonia Brussels Fellowship Programme based on the following criteria:

-- The scientific, academic or artistic excellence of the applicants (e.g. publications, publications with the partner institution, research or artistic project, exhibitions, work experience, competitions, academic background, etc.);
+- The scientific, academic or artistic quality of the applicants (e.g. publications, publications with the partner institution, research or artistic project, exhibitions, work experience, competitions, academic background, etc.);

 - The expected impact of the grant on the work and professional career of the applicant;